danolivo/pg_pathcheck/README.md

 # pg_pathcheck

-PostgreSQL extension that validates the planner's final Path tree, detecting freed or corrupt memory by walking every reachable Path and checking NodeTags.
+PostgreSQL extension that validates the planner's Path tree, detecting freed or corrupt memory by walking every reachable Path and checking NodeTags.
 Reports and analyses of findings are published on the [project wiki](https://github.com/danolivo/pg_pathcheck/wiki).

 ## Which branch do I want?